-Figure 6 Projected Plant Balance - 2010/11
+Figure 6 Projected Plant Balance - 2011/12

-The predicted capacity deficit is determined from the Capacity Credits assigned in the 2009 Reserve Capacity Cycle (for the 2011/12 Capacity Year).
-It is likely that the required quantity will vary due to changes in forecast electricity demand, commitments to new plant that are currently being considered by Market Participants and/or new Demand Side Management initiatives.
+The predicted capacity surplus is determined from the Capacity Credits assigned in the 2010 Reserve Capacity Cycle (for the 2012/13 Capacity Year) and the preliminary Reserve Capacity Requirement for 2013/14 published in the 2010 SOO.
+It is likely that the Reserve Capacity Requirement will differ from the preliminary value due to changes in forecast electricity demand, commitments to new plant that are currently being considered by Market Participants and/or new Demand Side Management initiatives.
 Proposed projects will be included in future determinations of the demand/supply balance based on data gathered through this Request for Expression of Interest process.
 These will be detailed within the future Statement of Opportunities Report.